FAQ

 Team Policy Debate

-Resolved: The United States Federal Government should substantially reform its energy policy.
+Resolved: The United States Federal Government should substantially reform its policy on healthcare.

 Students prepare cases for both sides of the resolution as they will be debating both sides.
 Evidence is highly valued in policy debate.